What is bereavement leave?

 5. Pay: It should state whether employees get paid during bereavement leave.

-6. Documentation: The policy should outline what type of documentation is required from the employee to verify the death and the details of the bereavement leave.
+6. Documentation: The policy should outline the type of documentation that an employee must provide to verify his or her death, and the details of the leave.

 How long is bereavement leave?